Our Mission

 About the Author

 Harrison Ngue is a medical educator and aspiring physician-scientist currently attending Harvard Medical School and MIT.
 He has published on healthcare and oncology in many reputable journals such as American Scientist, Science Advances, Cancer Research, and the Journal of Respiratory Diseases.
-His research works have been recognized by both national and international organizations such as the American Association for Cancer Research, Amgen Scholars Foundation, and Sigma Xi Scientific Research Honor Society.
+His research works have been recognized by both national and international organizations such as the American Association for Cancer Research, 40 Under 40 in Cancer, Amgen Scholars Foundation, and Sigma Xi Scientific Research Honor Society.

 Harrison completed his undergraduate education at Harvard College in biomedical engineering and history of science.
 As a college student, Harrison went from having never conducted wet lab research to identifying three novel cellular pathways contributing to chemotherapy resistance in quiescent G0 leukemia cells in Professor Shobha Vasudevan’s lab.
 From this undergraduate thesis work, Harrison was awarded the prestigious Herchel Smith Fellowship, Thomas T. Hoopes Prize, and Bowdoin Prize (top 2 thesis at Harvard).